Causal inference for social network data: Methods

+A DAG corresponding to the SEM in (A6) is given in Figure 1(b).
+Although this SEM implies that we can use $\mathbf{W}$ and $\mathbf{V}$ in place of $\mathbf{C}$ and $\mathbf{X}$ for identification and estimation of causal effects, for generality and clarity we will continue to use $\mathbf{C}$ and $\mathbf{X}$ wherever we do not require the assumption of fixed dimensionality.

-Note that, although the variance-covariance structure of the SEM given in (\ref{eq:original SEM}) is affected by the dependence allowed in (A2b) and (A3b), the mean structure is unaltered by the choice of assumptions (A2) and (A3) or (A4) and (A5).
-Therefore, any estimator that is unbiased under (A4) and (A5) will remain unbiased when these are relaxed to (A2) and (A3).
-In Section \ref{sub:identification} we discuss nonparametric identification of causal parameters, which is agnostic to the choice of the weaker or stronger independence assumptions.
-In Section \ref{sub:Estimation} we derive estimators under assumptions (\ref{eq:independent errors}), (\ref{eq:iid x and y}), and (\ref{eq:iid c})--that is, in the presence of dependence due to direct transmission but not latent variable dependence.
-We use the stronger assumptions because the resulting model is amenable to familiar tools for deriving semiparametric estimators.
-In Section (\ref{sub:Asymptotic-normality}) we prove that the estimators derived under assumptions (\ref{eq:independent errors}), (\ref{eq:iid x and y}), and (\ref{eq:iid c}) are CAN under the weaker set of assumptions (\ref{eq:independent errors})--(\ref{eq:independent C errors}).
-In Section \ref{sec:inference} we discuss inference under each of the two sets of assumptions.
+Note that, although the variance-covariance structure of the SEM given in (\ref{eq:original SEM}) is affected by the dependence allowed in (A2b) and (A3b), the mean structure is unaltered by the choice of assumptions (A2) and (A3) or (A4) and (A5), ruling out the possibility that any latent sources of dependence introduce confounding.
+In particular, while the SEM allows limited forms of homophily to induce dependence it rules out confounding due to homophily, where latent similarities affect both the exposure and the outcome and thereby induce confounding.
+Ruling this out is a strong and often unrealistic assumption \citep{shalizi2011homophily}.
+Because the mean structure is unaffected by the dependence permitted by assumptions (A2) and (A3), any estimator that is unbiased under (A4) and (A5) will remain unbiased when these are relaxed to (A2) and (A3).
+In Section \ref{sub:identification} we discuss nonparametric identification of causal parameters, which relies on the assumption of no unmeasured confounding but is agnostic to the choice of the weaker or stronger independence assumptions.